dev-pipeline/dev-pipeline/docs/tools/checkout.rst

 --------------
 * scm - (**Required**) The source control tool to use.
 This must be one of the options listed in SCMs_.
-* revision - The revision to use during checkouts.
-If unspecified, the repository will be checked out in whatever state the SCM chooses.
-In practice this is required, since without it the repository state will be unreliable.

 SCMs